alachins/RAiSD-AI/README.md

 Test Run
 --------

 To verify that RAiSD-AI is installed correctly, a test run can be done with the following command.
-This command is going to execute RAiSD to process 10 simulated sets of SNPs (genomic region size = 100000 bp, weak bottleneck, selective sweep at the center of the region).
+This command is going to execute RAiSD-AI to scan 10 simulated sets of SNPs (genomic region size = 100000 bp, weak bottleneck, selective sweep at the center of the region) using the μ statistic.

     $ ./RAiSD-AI -n test_run -I datasets/test/msselection1_10sims.out -L 100000 -O